-Should I invest in my 457 deferred compensation plan?
-That’s a tough question.
+Should I invest in my 457 plan?
+It seems like there should be an easy answer to that question.
+Unfortuntaely, that’s not the case.
 While a 457 plan has some great features (like being able to use a 457 in early retirement without the 10% fine a 401K experiences), whether you should use it or not is complicated.
-It’s just not the same as answering whether or not you should invest in your 403(b) or 401K.
+It’s just as easy as whether or not you should invest in your 403(b) or 401K.
 If you are asking if you should use your 457, this is the post for you.

 Just like any other retirement plan with numbers, this comes from the part of the IRS tax code (section 457) for deferred compensation plans.
-It is a “deferred compensation plan” that allows you to make pre-tax contributions and will allow your earnings to grow tax-free while in place.
+A “deferred compensation plan” allows you to make pre-tax contributions and will allow your earnings to grow tax-free while in place.

-There is an important distinction, and I am going to make it early.
+There is an important distinction, though, and I am going to make it easy.
 There are two ways you can qualify for a 457.

 The first is that you work for the government and are provided a governmental 457.
 The other way you can have access to a 457 is through a non-governmental employer, which grants you access to a non-governmental 457.

 While the governmental and non-governmental 457’s have some similarities, there are also some very important differences.
 This post will help you sort it all out and give you a clear answer on whether you should use your 457 plan or not.